learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Caddy.md

 Caddy can be run using a [downloaded executable](https://github.com/caddyserver/caddy/releases), but for best functionality you should use your preferred package manager.
 For example, on Debian or Ubuntu, using `sudo apt install caddy` will also install the `/etc/caddy/Caddyfile` config file, and a systemd service that you can use `systemd start caddy` to more robustly run in the background.

+If you have a different environment, or need more detailed instructions, refer to the [Caddy installation page]

 # Quick Start